htmlctl / Category Page

 Deploy from explicit site state

 Website content is applied declaratively.
-Git-backed workflows can still exist upstream, but the deployment step operates on explicit site state rather than “whatever was on the branch five seconds ago.”
+Git-backed workflows can still exist upstream, but the deployment step operates on explicit site state rather than “whatever was on the branch five seconds ago,” which fits agent-authored publishing much better.

 Preview URLs